The Best Storage Solutions for pH Sensors

 Image 2.
 Example of ion diffusion caused by storage of electrode in tap water

-Storing a pH sensor in reference solution (3.0M KCl for most.
+Option 3: Storing a pH sensor in reference solution (3.0M KCl for most products.
 Check with your manufacturer)

-The reference electrolyte and gel do not dry out.
-There is no diffusion potential so the potassium and chlorine stay in the reference cell.
-The electrode is well preserved and does not have its usable lifespan reduced.
-Build-up of salt crystals may occur after long periods of storage which results in slow response times.
-These crystals can be removed with a soft cloth or by soaking in 0.1M HCl for up to 20 minutes.
+One concern worth mentioning is that a build-up of salt crystals may occur after long periods of storage, resulting in slow response times.
+These crystals can be removed with a soft cloth/brush or by soaking in 0.1M HCl for up to 20 minutes.

 Always store a pH sensor with the electrode submersed in the same solution as the reference electrolyte solution.
 If it is not available, a solution of similar ionic content and neutral pH should be used in the meantime.